grogana4/2021-ca400-agrogan-ledgeworth/README.md

 # Accessibility Eye Tracker

-This was a project done in the 44h year of CASE in DCU with [Luke Edgeworth](https://github.com/Ledge123).
-This was a project done in 3rd year of CASE in DCU with [Luke Edgeworth](https://github.com/Ledge123).
+This was a project done in my 4th year of CASE in DCU with [Luke Edgeworth](https://github.com/Ledge123).
 For our final year project, we have sought to create an application that can be used as an alternative to the standard I/O PC setup of a hardware mouse and keyboard.
 This eyetracker application seeks to use a standard desktop webcam to accurately read where upon the screen the user is looking and to project their gaze onto the